megahertz8/Raccoon/README.md

 ##### Roadmap and TODOs
+- [ ] Have a parallel-all option run in integration with the -q argument.
+Essentially, make all scans run together when there is no stdout output for much quicker scan times.
+Running everything in parallel, especially dirbusting, messes output entirely.
 - [ ] Support multiple hosts (read from file)
 - [ ] CIDR notation support
 - [ ] IP ranges support